GSA/idmanagement.gov/_implement/distribute-fcpca.md

     > System message says: *The website is trying to open Settings to show you a configuration profile.
 Do you want to allow this?*
 3. Click **Allow**.
 4. Navigate to **Settings** -> **General** -> **Profile**
-5. Select the "Distribute FCPCAG2 and Intermediate CA Certificates" profile
+5. Select the "Distribute FCPCA and Intermediate CA Certificates" profile
 6. Select **More Details** and select the certificate entry for the FCPCA
-7. Scroll to **Fingerprints** and verify the certificate's SHA-256 hash against the [expected value](#step-1---obtain-and-verify-fcpca).
+7. Scroll to **Fingerprints** and verify the certificate's SHA-256 hash against the [expected value](#step-1---obtain-and-verify-the-fcpca-root-certificate).
 8. At the top left of screen, click **Back** and **Install Profile**.
 Then, click **Install** (top right).
 9. When prompted, enter your device **passcode**.
 10. Click **Install** in the upper right corner, and **Install** again.